Vulnerability Name: AutoComplete Attribute Not Disabled for Password in Form Based Authentication

 1) Browsers have moved towards allowing the saving of username and passwords as a standard.

-This functionality is working as expected in PPM.
+This functionality is working as expected in Clarity.
 This is not something that will be addressed further in product, as control rests with the browser environment.

 2) Individual users may disable password saving at the browser level.